Best Ping Pong Paddles of 2023: Our Favorites

 Inverted Rubber

-Ideal for putting spin on the ball as it has width of contact surface with the ball.
+Ideal for putting spin on the ball as it has width of contact surface with the table tennis balls.

 Short Pips-Out Rubber